Virtual Accounting

 India compliance lens

-• TDS and TCS: Section wise computation on vendor bills and payroll where needed, challans and e filing.
+• TDS and TCS: Section wise computation on vendor bills and payroll where needed.
+Includes Section 194Q (TCS on goods) with PAN Aadhaar linkage.
+Challans validated against TRACES in real time.

 Implementation roadmap